Vyxal/Vyxal/documentation/UsingSBT.md

 ## The sbt shell

-If you've never used SBT, you should know that it has a shell.
+If you've never used sbt, you should know that it has a shell.
 If you run `sbt` (no arguments), you should see a prompt like this:

 ```bash